-870.14 FACULTY AND STAFF PARKING
+770.14 FACULTY AND STAFF PARKING

-A. Lots to the north and rear of Old Main and north of the Miller Building and Bowers Hall (entrance on Graham Avenue).

-B. Rear of DeGroat Hall and Brockway Hall.

-C. Dowd Fine Arts Lot - Prospect Terrace

-D. Casey lot and portions of Smith lot

-E. Designated section of Corey Union Lot

-F. Reserved section of the Park Center lot.
+- A. Lots to the north and rear of Old Main and north of the Miller Building and Bowers Hall (entrance on Graham Avenue). - B. Rear of DeGroat Hall and Brockway Hall. - C. Dowd Fine Arts Center lot Prospect Terrace - D. Casey Tower lot and portions of Smith Tower lot - E. Designated section of Corey Union lot - F. Reserved section of the Park Center lot.

-The above lots are reserved for vehicles that have been properly registered with the University Police Office and issued a current permit.
+The above lots are reserved for vehicles that have been properly registered with the University Police Department and issued a current permit.
 All others will be denied access or towed away at the owner's expense.

-870.15 WHEN STUDENTS MUST REGISTER VEHICLES
+770.15 WHEN STUDENTS MUST REGISTER VEHICLES

-All students must register vehicles at the University Police Office, Van Hoesen Hall, Room C-17, during registration week, or as soon as a vehicle is brought to campus.
+All students must register vehicles at the University Police Department, Van Hoesen Hall, Room C-17, during registration week, or as soon as a vehicle is brought to campus.

-870.16 GENERAL STUDENT PARKING REGULATIONS
+770.16 GENERAL STUDENT PARKING REGULATIONS